bjerrep/cargozhip/README.md

 ## Relocating

 Cargozhip can relocate, or move, files to a new location in the compressed archive.
 It could be documentation from all over the place that it would be nice to present to users of the archive as a single  ./doc directory or it could be binaries that should be in a single ./bin directory.
-The move destination for subsequent filters are defined by a leading @.
+The move destination for subsequent filters are defined by a string with a leading @ which will then be used as destination for the following entries.

 Example: